Meat Cutter Training, Course and Certification Information

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for food processing occupations, including butchers and meat cutters, was forecast to grow eight percent in the decade spanning 2010-2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for food processing occupations, including butchers and meat cutters, was forecasted to grow five percent in the decade spanning 2012-2022 (www.bls.gov).
 The largest number of meat cutters and butchers were employed with grocers.
-As of May 2012, butchers and meat cutters earned a mean annual salary of $30,000, based on BLS figures.
+As of May 2012, butchers and meat cutters earned a median annual salary of $28,490 based on BLS figures.

 Even for those who have completed an apprenticeship program, on-the-job training is an essential part of a beginning a career as a meat cutter.
 New hires typically work side-by-side with industry professionals to cut, handle and process raw meats, in addition to learning to operate in a retail environment.
 There is no industry-wide certification for meat cutters.
 However, they may need to meet state or local licensure requirements.